 - Heather Whiting – English TA

 MLD students at the College follow a specifically designed long term plan that enables them to experience a wide-ranging set of literary resources.
-The texts have been carefully chosen from the top rated children’s classics and the suggested texts from the AQA, OCR and Edexel exam boards.
+The texts have been carefully chosen from the top rated children’s classics and modern fiction and the suggested texts from different exam boards.

 In Key Stage 4 the students begin their accreditation journey and are able to work towards a qualification matching their ability.
 Generally in Key Stage 4 the units of work last for a full term to incorporate the controlled tasks for accreditation.
-The students work towards achieving the assessment objectives of the accreditation rather than following APP and the National Curriculum.
+The students work towards achieving the assessment objectives of the accreditation.
+The texts read alongside qualification work are again engaging, challenging and set to encourage a desire to read for leisure.

 Within college, students work in small classes with a specialist English teacher and a TA.
 This enables us to give specific support to students.